ESPAÑOL

 When the required medication is delayed, a fellow inmate injures a prisoner, a prison healthcare provider is negligent, or an inmate suffers losses in any other way, the prison officials are likely to be held responsible.

-If you have been the victim of mistreatment in an Atlanta prison, we want to help you.
-At Fischer Redavid PLLC, our Atlanta personal injury lawyers can work with you to build up a solid claim backed with evidence.
+If you have been the victim of mistreatment in prison, we want to help you.
+At Fischer Redavid PLLC, our lawyers can work with you to build up a solid claim backed with evidence.
 We can also negotiate on your behalf to secure the best possible settlement.